turbot/steampipe-plugin-env0/docs/tables/env0_template.md

 # Table: env0_template

-This table returns information about the env0 Template.
+Env0 templates provide a declarative approach to defining infrastructure and environment configurations.
+They describe the desired resources, services, and settings needed for an environment to be provisioned and deployed.
+This table returns information about the env0 templates.

 ## Examples